-TESP plays a key role in supporting apprenticeship development for the electrotechnical industry – not just for the recently introduced Electrotechnical Apprenticeship Standard but also the Fire, Emergency & Security Systems Apprenticeship.
+TESP plays a key role in supporting apprenticeship development for the electrotechnical industry.
+Read more by following the links below:

-We are also working with the National Apprenticeship Service to provide advice and guidance on apprenticeship services, the levy and other areas.
-Please see the links below for more details:
+We are also working with the National Apprenticeship Service to provide advice and guidance on apprenticeship services, the levy and other areas:

 Employing an Apprentice

 Employing an apprentice – an overview of the steps to take for taking on an apprentice.

 Employing an apprentice: technical guide for employers – information about how apprenticeship funding works for employers who want to take on an apprentice.

 Employer guide to apprenticeships – gives employers the information and benefits of recruiting apprentices to their business.